 Encourage key volunteers/leaders in your system and community – “Have you ever considered being a board member?”

-Invite interested leaders to three board meetings in a row, each with a greeting time just prior to the official meeting.
+Invite interested leaders to two or three board meetings in a row, each with a greeting time just prior to the official meeting.

 Invite interested leaders to a series of sessions specifically designed to inspire and equip potential members for the challenges facing their school district and the teamWORK needed for great governing.

 Generate press releases describing the election cycle, qualities of excellent boards, etc. Use CASB assets during the election cycle (e.g., letters to the editor (LTEs), press release ideas, online resources, critical issues sheet, special session at fall regionals).

 Host a local candidates breakfast, coffee, evening or other get-together.

 Join together with area boards to host a regional candidates night featuring a wisdom panel of veterans, presentations by CASB staffers and open discussion.

 Provide candidates with written tools that have helped your board become a highly-effective governing team.